 True, Adore Life does not sound like a record about love.
 It’s dark, 39 minutes of uncaged post punk and noise in the tradition of Swans, Siouxsie and the Banshees, and Bauhaus, with walls of feedback and dissonance cut by Thompson’s sinister guitar lines and Beth’s howl.
 Its pacing is stilted, at times almost frustratingly so.
 It’s aggressive.
 It’s confrontational.
 It’s ugly.
 It’s all of the things that love is not, at least according to the pop narratives that define it.

-What’s profound about Adore Life is not its exploration of the basic human pursuit of the desire to love and be loved, but that it’s radically more honest than the safe, familiar dichotomy that we—and women in particular—are presented with in music: The high of crushes, romance, and the epiphany of mutual affection, versus the low of rejection, despair, and heartbreak.
+What’s profound about Adore Life is not its exploration of this basic pursuit—the desire to love, and be loved—but that it’s radically more honest than the safe, familiar dichotomy that we, and women in particular, are presented with in music: The high of crushes, romance, and the epiphany of mutual affection, versus the low of rejection, despair, and heartbreak.

-Savages reclaim love’s gray areas—the anxiety, the self-loathing, the appetite—from the corners of shame and isolation to which they are often relegated.
+Savages reclaim love’s gray areas—the obsessiveness, the self-loathing, the sexual appetite—from the corners of shame and isolation to which they are often relegated.
 The band brings a grace to the honesty of love and life, and their sound reflects this with unflinching ferocity.